9 Live Music Streaming Platforms For Concerts & Shows

 The only catch?
 You need a strong, dependable live streaming platform to host and broadcast that show to the digital masses.

-Whether you’re an artist, a promoter, a manager or an event organizer, this guide is here to help you make the best choice for your live streaming music event.
-Consider these words like your faithful road crew for the online touring world — we’ll set you up for a killer show in record time.
+Whether you’re an artist, a promoter, a manager or an event organizer, this guide is here to help you make the best choice for your live music video streaming.
+Consider this article to be your faithful road crew for the online touring world — we’ll set you up for a killer show in record time.

 There are many reasons an increasing number of young music lovers (currently roughly 38%) are so hot on watching live concerts and shows online: from staying in the comfort and safety of their homes to attending otherwise sold-out gigs, zero travel costs and no chance of tinnitus.